feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 - `currentId {Number|String}` - the id of the item marked as current.
 - `copy {Object}` - a deep copy of the current item at the moment it was marked as current.
 You can make changes to the copy without modifying the `current`.
 You can then use the `commitCopy` mutation to save the changes as the `current` or `rejectCopy` to revert `copy` to once again match `current`.
 You may prefer to use the new [clone API]() for [managing multiple copies with model instances](/v1/feathers-vuex/common-patterns.html#Multiple-Copies).
 - `servicePath {String}` - the full service path, even if you alias the namespace to something else.
+- `autoRemove {Boolean` - indicates that this service will not automatically remove results missing from subsequent requests.
+Only use with feathers-rest.
+Default is false.
+- `replaceItems {Boolean}` - When set to true, updates and patches will replace the record in the store instead of merging changes.
+Default is false
 - `idField {String}` - the name of the field that holds each item's id. *Default: `'id'`*
 - `paginate {Boolean}` - Indicates if the service has pagination turned on.
 This changes the response of the `find` action and getter to match the response that Feathers gives.